ryanpilar/ben-grahams-calc/README.md

 ## 🤷‍♂️  Who is this for?

-It's for people that want to value invest
+It's for people that want to value invest and who are interested in the principals that Ben Graham presents

 ---